Skip to main content

 Fledgling blue jay

-If you found fledgling songbird
+If you have found a fledgling songbird

-If the fledgling bird is bright and alert, hops well and flaps its wings, and tries to get away from you, it is probably okay.
-Monitor from a distance to see if the parents are coming down to feed it — watching from inside is even better.
-Most birds will feed their babies every 10-30 minutes, but you should watch for at least 2 hours — especially if you already contained the baby before reading this and have just put it back.
+If the fledgling bird is bright and alert, hops well and flaps its wings, and tries to get away from you, they are probably okay.
+Monitor from a distance to see if the parents are coming down to feed them — watching from inside is even better.
+Most birds will feed their babies every 10-30 minutes, but you should watch for at least 2 hours — especially if you already contained the baby before reading this and have just put them back.
 Some birds, like robins and red-winged blackbirds, can be very vocal and bold about protecting their babies when you are around.
 Others, like starlings or grackles, may be a bit more secretive.
-Watch carefully, but make sure you’re not so close you’re scaring the parents off.
-If after 2 hrs there is no sign of the parents, contact a wildlife rehabilitator for advice.
+Watch carefully, but make sure you’re not so close that you’re scaring the parents off.

 What if the fledgling is in an unsafe spot?

 Monitor from a distance for parents coming back to feed the baby.
-Most birds will feed their babies every 10-30 minutes, but you should watch for at least 2 hours — especially if you already contained the baby before reading this and have just put it back.
-If there is no sign of the parents after 2 hours, or if there is literally nowhere safe to put the baby bird, contact a wildlife rehabilitator for advice.
+Most birds will feed their babies every 10-30 minutes, but you should watch for at least 2 hours — especially if you already contained the baby before reading this and have just put them back.
+You can also try the “poop test” as outlined above.

 MYTH!
 If you touch a baby bird, its parents will not abandon it.
 Birds are excellent parents.
 All they want is their baby back.